 There are many aboriginal artefacts here as well as a memorial to the Australian Prime Minister, Harold Holt, who drowned while swimming at the Portsea Back Beach.

 Multiple hiking trails run through the park waiting to be walked or e-biked.
 There is also a shuttle bus out to Fort Nepean and the tunnels where you can join a tour of the fort, the Gunnery, and a range of other military sites.

 For a comprehensive article on what to see and do in the National Park,

 The Two Bays Walking Track

-The Two Bays Track is a 26 kilometre walk from Dromana to Cape Schanck provides dramatic coastal views.
+The Two Bays Track is a 26 kilometre walk from Dromana to Cape Schanck and provides dramatic coastal views.
 Many people chose to do this as an overnight hike but it can be completed as a day hike if you have a good level of fitness.

-Alternatively choose to walk one of the walks four sections which range from 2.6-12.6km.
-Along the way, markers featuring a Blue Wren within a circle, will help guide you and make it easier to stay on track.
+Alternatively, choose to walk one of the walks four sections which range from 2.6-12.6km.
+Along the way, markers featuring a Blue Wren within a circle will help guide you and make it easier to stay on track.

 The walk begins at the Dromana foreshore on Point Nepean Road and makes its way through Arthurs Seat State Park and Mornington Peninsula National Park.

 If you would like to walk just part of the walk, the final section, which follows the main creek down to Bushrangers Bay and is unsurprisingly called the Bushrangers Bay section, is only 5km and will take you about 45 minutes to complete.
 There is a car park on Boneo Road if you wish to only take this section of the Two Bays Walking Track.

 Accessibility: Most of the walk is not accessible with areas of uneven ground and loose rock.